mightybyte/monad-challenges/pages/set2-4.md

     headMay :: [a] -> Maybe a
     tailMay :: [a] -> Maybe [a]
-    prodMay :: [a] -> Maybe a
+    maximumMay :: [a] -> Maybe a

-All three of these functions look very similar.
+All of these functions look very similar.
 What is the pattern that they all fit into?
 Well, they all return a Maybe something.
 And their parameter is always something else that is not a Maybe.
 So how would we generalize this pattern?
 The standard trick to generalizing things is to stick type variables in place of all the things that can change.
 So our failure pattern looks like
 this: